cheat-sheets/business-strategy-cheat-sheet/README.md

 away places.
 - Incentive and bureaucracy effects - When a firm gets large it is difficult to monitor and communicate with workers.
 It is difficult to evaluate and reward individual performance.
+- Coordination and control - it is more difficult to coordinate and control a bigger firm.
 - Conflicting out - Professional services firms may find it difficult to sign up a client if a competitor is already a client of the firm.
 When sensitive information has to be shared, such conflicts may impose a limit to the growth of the firm.